Checklist for Schools: Equipment Recycling & Resale

 Tips for Retiring, Recycling and Reselling School Computer Equipment

-In a competitive industry like electronics liquidation and ewaste recycling, it may be difficult to see what sets each contender apart.
-For the most part, they provide the same services to meet your needs- or at least that’s how it looks.
-Certifications, experience, responsiveness, knowledge, reputation and flexibility are all key areas to consider when selecting an electronics resale or electronics recycling partner for your school.
+When liquidators and brokers come calling, it’s hard to tell the difference.
+For the most part – they provide the same services – or at least that’s how it looks.
+Certifications, experience, responsiveness, knowledge, reputation and flexibility are all key areas to consider when selecting an electronics resale or recycling partner for your school’s electronics.

 How to Spot “Risky” Vendors:

-- When companies are certified, you can trust they are truly handling equipment securely and responsibly.
-However, if they make that claim, make sure they are listed on the organization’s website they claim to be certified by – if not, that’s a big RED FLAG.
+- When companies are certified to e-Stewards or R2, you can trust they are truly handling equipment securely and responsibly.
+Make sure they are listed on the organization’s website they claim to be certified by though, if not… RUN!

-- Ask for a tour of their facility to witness the data destruction and wiping or erasure process.
+- Ask for a tour of their facility to witness the data destruction for recycling and wiping or erasure process for reuse.
 This is a great way to see if they can prove to you, without hesitation, what they say they are doing behind the scenes is true.

-- Look out for companies who are just looking to pay you for electronics without telling you what they’ll do with the equipment they can’t resell.
-You as the generator are on the hook for all equipment, regardless of who actually does the illegal dumping or export.
+- Look out for companies who are just looking to pay for your electronics without telling you what they’ll do with the “junk” they can’t resell.
+As the generator, you are on the hook for ALL equipment, regardless if it’s sold, dumped or exported illegally.
 Look for a company who will take the bad with the good, and properly dispose anything they can’t sell.

 Finding the Right Solution